Nozbe/Michael.team/en/_posts/2012-10-11-10-steps-to-ultimate-productivity-course-to-b.md

 # 10 Steps to Ultimate Productivity Course to be launched soon!

-Back in 2008 when [Nozbe](http://www.nozbe.com/) was gaining traction I decided to prepare a [10 step productivity course](http://www.youtube.com/playlist?list=PL0B8C402DFE7BA70E&feature=view_all) which I delivered as a speech to a great group of [Aula Polska](http://www.aulapolska.pl) in Warsaw.
+Back in 2008 when [Nozbe][n] was gaining traction I decided to prepare a [10 step productivity course](http://www.youtube.com/playlist?list=PL0B8C402DFE7BA70E&feature=view_all) which I delivered as a speech to a great group of [Aula Polska](http://www.aulapolska.pl) in Warsaw.
 My friend, [Maciek "Mediafun"](http://blog.mediafun.pl) recorded it (thank you!) and I recorded a series of screencasts and mixed it together for people to learn productivity principles and comprehend how to use Nozbe to help them get things done.
 [This course has been viewed more than 100K times on YouTube to this date](http://www.youtube.com/playlist?list=PL0B8C402DFE7BA70E&feature=view_all).

 <!--More-->